KxSystems/docs/docs/architecture/index.md

 ### RDB

 A RDB (real-time database) subscribes to messages from the Tickerplant, stores them in memory, and allows this data to be queried intraday.

+At startup, the RDB sends a message to the tickerplant and receives a reply containing the data schema, the location of the log file, and the number of lines to read from the log file.
+It then receives subsequent updates from the TP as they are published.

 At end of day usually writes intraday data to the Historical Database, and sends it a new EOD message.